allen050883/Manipulate/README.md

 ssh-keygen                             # generate public key and private key ssh-copy-id user@host_ip               # send ssh-key to host pc
 ```

+## xshell public key login
+1. generate new public key rsa 2048
+2. copy this key to the remote host ./ssh/authorized_keys
+3. setting the public key login in xshell

+## Winscp public key login
+1. take remote public key to transfer into .ppk used in Windows by PuTTygen
+2. setting the public key login in WinScp advance

 ## blacklist nouveau
 ```bat